A podcast for anyone affected by adoption.

 DR JO-ANN SPARROW

 Jo Sparrow was born in 1971 at the Royal Brisbane Womens Hospital at the pinnacle of the forced & closed adoption eras, and was adopted at three-weeks old.
 Her adoptive family lived on the Darling Downs in regional Queensland and her new parents had three existing biological children.
 Jo was always told she was adopted and felt stymied by the closed adoption system that would stop her from searching for her origins until Queensland legislation changed in 1991, allowing her to contact and meet her mother and brother.
 Twenty years later she searched for and met her father.
 She has worked in public relations for more than two decades and has a Bachelor of Journalism, Masters of Public Relations and completed a Doctorate of Creative Arts - exploring the construction of identity after adoption using story.
 Jo has enjoyed a long association with Jigsaw Qld, beginning as a seeker of information and support in 1991 and in 2020 she took on the role of President of Jigsaw Qld.
+You can listen to more of Jo's story in these episodes: Jo & Caroline - When the Search Ends 3 Aug 2022 & Lois (Grief & Loss Pt 1) 9 June 2020.

 This project has been partially funded by the Australian Government Department of Social Services.